go-to-k/image-scanner-with-trivy/API.md

 ## What is

-This is an AWS CDK Construct that allows you to **scan a container image in CDK deployment layer with trivy**.
+This is an AWS CDK Construct that allows you to **scan container images with Trivy in CDK deployment layer**.

 If it detects vulnerabilities, it can **prevent the image from being pushed to the ECR for the application**.